-5. Condition requiring compliance with Electricity Industry Customer Transfer Code 2004
+5. Condition requiring compliance with Electricity Industry (Customer Transfer) Code 2016

 (1) This regulation applies to —

 (a) a transmission licence, a distribution licence or an integrated regional licence held by a relevant corporation; and

 (b) a retail licence or an integrated regional licence that authorises the sale of electricity transported through a transmission system or distribution system operated by a relevant corporation.